 Similar to customer service interactions, people love giving their opinions.
-Beginning your survey with a couple quick and easy questions like gender, age, and how they found your site, will provide you with plenty of useful knowledge!
+Beginning your survey with a couple quick and easy questions like gender, age, and how they found your site will provide you with plenty of helpful knowledge!

 Running social media accounts for your business may not be your favorite thing, but there are unquestionable benefits.
 Social media can boost your sales, offer exposure for your sales and promotions, and give a voice to your brand.
 Choosing the right platforms for your clientele can make all the difference in how successful your efforts are.

 Another great perk to social media is that it collects analytics for you!
 Having Facebook, Instagram, Pinterest, and other social media accounts provides you with their own sets of user analytics, giving you insight into engagement, gender, age, and more.

 Using Google from the other end (as a searcher) can give you insight into how shoppers find you.
 Try opening an “incognito” window (as it’s called in Google Chrome) and begin typing in search queries.
 You’ll start to find the auto-suggest from Google, giving you clues as to what people search for relating to your industry.